qjcn/qjcn/README.txt

 --------------------------------------------------------

 qjcn depends on qt-4.8.x

-on Windows it needs: mingw (with gcc4.8+) and optional msys
+on Windows it also needs: mingw (with gcc4.8+) and optional msys

 This release was built with qt-4.8.2